This article contains spoilers for the films Phantom Thread (2017) and My Cousin Rachel (2017).

 One of the endings stayed with me longer.

 Both of the films deal with oppressed women and the few ways women have to put men in their places.
-Things were certainly worse in Victorian and postwar England, but men still oppress women and women still outsmart men.
+Things were certainly more sexist in Victorian and postwar England, but men still oppress women and women still outsmart men.
 Both films also show codependency.
 Both films tell important stories important ways.

 But ladies, if you get in a fight with your significant lover, for the love of God do not poison him with mushrooms.